Illinois Route 29: Route description

 Route 29 enters Springfield at the Abraham Lincoln Capital Airport, and runs around the north and east sides of the city.
 After leaving Springfield at an interchange with Interstate 55/Interstate 72/U.S. Route 36, Route 29 runs southeast through Taylorville, passing the end of Illinois Route 104 and crossing Illinois Route 48, then ending at U.S. Route 51/Illinois Route 16 in Pana.

 History

 Route 29 was established in 1918, and ran from DePue to Peoria.
 It was extended twice over Illinois Route 24 in 1936 and 1940, and in 1942 replaced an old alignment of U.S. Route 6 from Bureau Junction to Spring Valley.

-The routing of Route 29 through Peoria was changed in 2012.
-That same year, U.S. Route 24 was rerouted over the river along a more southwestern alignment.
-29 was relocated from the Cedar Street Bridge to the Murray Baker Bridge, which carries Interstate 74.